-This is the list of baking tools, ingredients and cookbooks that I couldn’t list without.
+This is the list of baking tool and ingredients that I couldn’t list without.
 These are my “baking essentials” for any recipe!
+28 Baking Must Haves

-This page is dedicated to my baking must haves- all the handy dandy kitchen tools, quality ingredients, and cookbooks I love that I use to whip up all my desserts!
+This page is dedicated to my baking must haves- all the handy dandy kitchen tools, quality ingredients I love that I use to whip up all my desserts!

 – Affiliate Disclosure-